How can I troubleshoot BGP connection issues over Direct Connect?

 - Verify that the Direct Connect router or any other device is not blocking ingress or egress from TCP port 179 and other appropriate ephemeral ports.

-Note: For a public virtual interface (VIF), verify that the BGP peer IPs fall in the CIDR range that is approved by AWS.
-If the BGP peer IPs are not approved, the BGP session won't be established.
+Note: For a public virtual interface (VIF), verify that the BGP peer IPs fall in the CIDR range that's approved by AWS.
+If the BGP peer IPs aren't approved, then the BGP session can't be established.
 For more information, see AWS Direct Connect FAQs.